yuhuan-wu/MobileSal/README.md

 ### Train

 It is very simple to train our network.
-We have prepared a script to run the training step.
+We have prepared a script to run the training step:
-You can at first train our network on the ISOD dataset:

 ```
 bash ./tools/train.sh
 ```